Kutcha Edwards

+Kutcha Edwards (born 1965) is an Aboriginal Australian singer and songwriter.
+He is known as a former member of the band Blackfire during the 1990s.
+More recently, he has fronted the Kutcha Edwards Band, and is part of The Black Arm Band.
+He has been nominated for several Music Victoria Awards, and was inducted into the Hall of Fame in the 2023 Music Victoria Awards.
+He won the Melbourne Prize for Music in 2016.

+Early life and education

-Kutcha Edwards is an indigenous Australian singer and songwriter.
-He was born in Balranald, New South Wales, in 1965.
+Kutcha Edwards was born in Balranald, New South Wales in 1965.
 A survivor of the Stolen Generations, he was removed from his parents at the age of 18 months.
 He is a Mutti Mutti man.
-He was named Indigenous Person of the Year at the 2001 NAIDOC Awards and won a Deadly for Male Artist of the Year the same year.

-Edwards also contributed lyrics to a revised version of "Advance Australia Fair"-collabotaing with Judith Durham, and singing the anthem not only with her, but also in a solo version.
+Career

-Edwards' music career began in 1991 as a member of Watbalimba.
+Edwards' music career began in 1991 as a member of the band Watbalimba.
 He later joined the band Blackfire who he was with during the 1990s.

-Edwards now fronts the Kutcha Edwards Band and is part of The Black Arm Band.
-He has appeared as a guest on the SBS TV series RocKwiz.
-He released his third album, Blak & Blu, produced by Craig Pilkington and featuring Jeff Lang as well as guest appearances by Dan Sultan and Rebecca Barnard among others in October 2012.
+He contributed lyrics to a revised version of "Advance Australia Fair"-collaborating with Judith Durham, and singing the anthem not only with her, but also in a solo version.